uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Such efforts would focus on indicators such as: infant mortality, maternal health, suicide, mental health, addictions, life expectancy, birth rates, infant and child health issues, chronic diseases, illness and injury incidence, and the availability of appropriate health services.

 In 2003, the First Ministers’ Accord on Health Care Renewal recognized the obvious: that Aboriginal peoples face serious health challenges.
-The accord committed to making<!--x-->
-the reduction of the gap in health status between Aboriginal and non-Aboriginal peoples a national priority.
+The accord committed to making <!-- page 215 -->the reduction of the gap in health status between Aboriginal and non-Aboriginal peoples a national priority.
 More than a decade later, that gap remains.
 In fact, the federal government has moved backwards on issues of Aboriginal health since the signing of the Indian Residential Schools Settlement Agreement and Canada’s apology to Survivors.
 It has terminated funding to a number of Aboriginal health organizations, including the Aboriginal Healing Foundation and the National Aboriginal Health Organization.